 Because these tax-free benefits are so attractive, the ability to fully contribute to a Roth IRA is subject to specific income limits.

-The option to contribute to a Roth IRA is phased out for high-income earners and is eliminated for those making $165,000 or more.
+The option to contribute to a Roth IRA is phased out for high-income earners and is eliminated for those making $168,000 (single) or $252,000 (married filing jointly) or more.

 What Is a Roth 403(b)?

 Similar to a 401(k), employees make payroll contributions to their 403(b) accounts.
-While some employers choose to make matching contributions, they are not required to do so.
+While some employers choose to make matching contributions, they are not required to.

 Roth 403(b) accounts are the tax-free version of the traditional 403(b).
 Contributions are made with after-tax money so that all withdrawals in retirement are free from income taxes.
 Unlike Roth IRAs, your ability to contribute to a Roth 403(b) is not limited by your income.

 When you leave your job, you may leave the money in the 403(b) or roll it over into a Roth IRA.
-Many investors choose to roll it over so that they have greater control over their accounts and access to a wider array of investment options.
+Many investors choose a rollover for greater control over their accounts and access to a wider array of investment options.

 Key Differences Between the Roth 403(b) and Roth IRA

 When comparing Roth 403(b) vs. Roth IRAs, both accounts provide tax-free income in retirement.
-However, there are several key differences to consider when choosing one or the other.
+However, there are several key differences to consider when choosing between the two.

-- Ability to contribute.
-Not all employers offer a Roth option in their company-sponsored retirement plan.
-However, all investors have the option to contribute to a Roth IRA, as long as they meet the income requirements.
+- Ability to contribute: Not all employers offer a Roth option in their company-sponsored retirement plan.
+However, all investors can contribute to a Roth IRA, as long as they meet the income requirements.

 - Income limitations.
 The ability to contribute to a Roth IRA is based on your taxable income.
-To contribute fully, your modified adjusted gross income (MAGI) must be under $150,000 as a single filer in 2025 ($236,000 for married filing jointly).
-There are no income limitations when contributing to a Roth 403(b).
+To contribute fully, your modified adjusted gross income (MAGI) must be under $168,000 as a single filer in 2026 ($252,000 for married couples filing jointly).
+No income limitations apply when contributing to a Roth 403(b).

-- Investment choices.
-When you contribute to a Roth 403(b), your investment choices are limited to the available plan options of mutual funds and annuities.
+- Investment choices: Your investment choices for Roth 403(b) contributions are limited to the available plan options of mutual funds and annuities.
 With a Roth IRA, the investment options are far greater.
 You can invest in almost anything – ranging from the usual investments like stocks and bonds to more exotic alternative investments through a self-directed IRA.

-- Employer contributions.
-A Roth IRA is an individual account and does not receive a matching contribution from your employer.
-Matching contributions are not required for a Roth 403(b), but many employers do as part of an employee benefits package.
+- Employer contributions: A Roth IRA is an individual account and does not receive a matching contribution from your employer.
+Matching contributions are not required for a Roth 403(b), but many employers offer them as part of an employee benefits package.

 - Early retirement.
 A 403(b) investor can avoid 10% early withdrawal penalties if they separate from service on or after the year they turn 55.
 Roth IRAs do not have this benefit.